Last updated

 • User sends a message

-• App searches for relevant conversation history
+• App retrieves conversation history

 • OpenAI generates a response